Admissions COVID-19 FAQs

 Kutztown University is here for you during this uncertain time!
 Our admissions counselors are here to assist with all of your questions about the application and enrollment process.
 Please find a list of frequently asked questions and answers to help guide you on your journey to becoming a Golden Bear!
 You can also visit this page for university COVID-19 updates.

-How can I stay connected to KU for the latest updates and information?
+- How can I stay connected to the Office of Admissions for updates and information?

 Have Kutztown University's admissions deadlines changed?

 Kutztown University operates on rolling admissions, and we review applications on an ongoing basis as they become complete.

 I have not been able to sit for the SAT and/or ACT as a result of COVID-19.
 What is Kutztown University's policy regarding standardized tests?

 In Spring 2020, in response to COVID-19, KU elected to waive the SAT/ACT requirement for strong academic students unable to sit for an exam.
 We are aware that testing sites will have limited capacity this Fall and will potentially cancel additional tests in the coming months.
 As a result of this limitation to students, we have extended our policy for students entering in Spring or Fall 2021 and now Spring or Fall 2022 and will be test-optional in rendering admissions decisions.

 Some students will be reviewed by the Undergraduate Admissions Exceptions Committee using additional criteria such as rigor of high school coursework, trends in grades over four years, and GPA in core areas such as Math, English, Science, and Social Studies.

 There will also be students who will be given strong consideration for our mandatory summer STARS program.
 Admission into this program requires attendance at a 5-week summer program and successful completion of 2 (two) 3-credit college courses in order to matriculate in the Fall semester.
 Students will be notified with their admission whether they are admitted to this program.